 A new form of worship

-Alternative worship every Wednesday 6 pm (promptly) until 7 pm (on the dot).
+Alternative worship on the 3rd Wednesday of every month from 6 pm (promptly) until 7 pm (on the dot).

 ‘Lectio Divina’ is an informal, participatory worship based on deep listening, using the breviary – a compilation of readings contributed by members of the congregation (see below for more information on the UCSA Breviary Project).

-This will be offered every week in the sanctuary in addition to the regular Sunday service.
+This will be offered once a month in the sanctuary in addition to the regular Sunday service.

 No hymns, no candles, no prepared address, no need to bring or prepare anything, no requirement to be anything other than present.